 Finally, here are few things you must avoid

-- Never buy any paid links, sometimes, that may work in short term but it’s not good for genuine business, in a long run.
+- Never buy any paid links, sometimes, that may work in short term but it’s not good for genuine business, in the long run.

-- Do not use any hidden links or hidden contents or keywords on the pages, these tactics are outdated :( and it won’t do any good for SEO, but it may causes some penalty in major search engines. (even complete ban!)
+- Do not use any hidden links or hidden contents or keywords on the pages, these tactics are outdated :( and it won’t do any good for SEO, but it may causes some penalties in major search engines. (even a complete ban!)

 - Do not participate in any link exchange networks

-- Do not loose patience.
+- Do not lose patience.
 SEO takes time, usually from a couple of months to 6 months or so.
 So, just relax and focus on creating value!

 - Outsourcing SEO to spammy companies (that usually claims : #1 ranking in x days), as it may lead to complete ban from major search engines.
 Even if you outsource SEO to big companies you must be fully aware of what they’re doing, get full report (analytics, progress, links) on a recurring basis.